This is the multi-page printable view of this section. Click here to print.

 • Select backup start time

-• The minutes when the backup runs are set randomly, and the backup end time cannot be set
+• The minutes during which the backup is performed are set randomly, and the backup end time cannot be set

-• Select the day to run Full Backup
+• Select the day of week for Full backup execution

 Backup > Archive backup frequencySelectArchive backup frequency